BLOG

 • Contributes to the baby's brain and eye development.

-Are You Getting Enough EPA and DHA?
+Are you getting enough EPA and DHA?

-Most people don't get enough EPA and DHA.
-The daily recommended intake of EPA and DHA for adults is 250-500 milligrams.
-Pregnant or breastfeeding women should take 1,000 milligrams of DHA per day.
+Most people do not get enough EPA and DHA.
+The recommended daily dosage for adults is 250-500 milligrams.
+Pregnant or breastfeeding women should get 1,000 milligrams of DHA per day.

 7324